-While some lines are allowing a small number of unvaccinated passengers sail, more restrictions are placed on these guests.
+While some lines are allowing a small number of unvaccinated passengers sail, more restrictions are usually placed on these guests.
 For instance, multiple tests are required before and during sailing.
 Travel insurance is required in many instances.
-Some areas of the ship may off-limits if a passenger doesn’t have the shot.
+Some areas of the ship may be off-limits if a passenger doesn’t have the shot.

 Is it Safe to Take a Cruise?

 There’s little argument that if there are cases on land, then there can be cases on ships.
-But the good news is that with the mitigation efforts put in place by cruise lines, these cases are also more likely to be found and contained, especially compared to other places like sports stadiums, airports, or land-based resorts.
+The good news is that with the mitigation efforts put in place by cruise lines, these cases are also more likely to be found and contained, especially compared to other places like sports stadiums, airports, or land-based resorts.